-There are two phone line options for Hotels; ISDN and SIP.
+There are three phone line options for Hotels; ISDN, Phone Line+ and SIP.
 However, ISDN is slowly being phased out, to be switched off in 2025.

 Discover more about the benefits of SIP.